zesty-io/RFCs/text/rfc-0005-template-schema-files-blueprints-in-YAML.md

 ### How the YAML file is Used

 The file is read by javascript, and iterated through and executed against the instance-api.

+# Testing

+You can test your YAML files through an input here https://zesty-io.github.io/schema-reader-ui/